jscastonguay/Houdini/docs/README.md

 ### For using Houdini

 Clone or download Houdini.
 The Houdini source code is under *src* folder.
-The source code consists of two files *test.h* and *houdini.h*.
+The source code consists of two files: *test.h* and *houdini.h*.
 Develop and build your test project using these two files.

 ### For testing or execute the example of Houdini